alibaba/formily/packages/next/docs/components/FormGrid.md

 note:

--minWidth takes priority over minColumn
+- minWidth takes priority over minColumn
--maxWidth has priority over maxColumn
+- maxWidth has priority over maxColumn
--The array format of minWidth/maxWidth/minColumns/maxColumns represents the mapping with the breakpoint array
+- The array format of minWidth/maxWidth/minColumns/maxColumns represents the mapping with the breakpoint array

 ### FormGrid.GridColumn